Automated follow-ups and patient triaging

-Responsibilities: User Research, Competitive Analysis, Storyboarding & User Persona, Wireframing, User Flows, Prototyping, User Testing
+Responsibilities: User Research, Competitive Analysis, Storyboarding & User Personas, Wireframing, User Flows, Prototyping, User Testing, Visual Design

 Our team had 1 month to create a concept design in time to present at the 2016 Healthcare Information and Management Systems Society (HIMSS) conference in Las Vegas.
 Stakeholders had a vision for the product; they wanted my team to design a platform for clinic and hospital staff to create automated follow-up programs to be pushed out to their patient's mobile devices.